-Note that throughout this blog that text that is highlighted in a a color other than black (red on my computer) is hyperlinked meaning that you can jump from where you are to the linked text by clicking the colored word(s).
-Unless, I have made an error or committed an oversight, this should result in the linked item opening in a new window.
+Note that throughout this blog that text that is highlighted in a color other than black is hyperlinked meaning that you can jump from where you are to the linked text by clicking the colored word(s).
+Unless I have made an error or committed an oversight, this should result in the linked item opening in a new window.

-The about page tells folks what the blog is about and a little about how I came to be the leading authority on Interim Executive Services.
+The about page tells folks what the blog is about and a little about how I came to be an authority on Interim Executive Services.
 A very high percentage of visitors are viewing this page

 What has not worked

-No listing of what has worked or is popular would be complete without acknowledgement of things that have not worked or are not as popular as I would have expected.
+No listing of what has worked or is popular would be complete without an acknowledgment of things that have not worked or are not as popular as I would have expected.
 I have put a fair amount of effort into several articles that I expected would be hits only to see them languish.
 I don’t know if I failed to give them a sufficiently catchy title or if their title did not give sufficient insight into articles that might provide valuable insights.
-I should have known better than to write on ‘sadistics’ and the responses of two articles on the subject validate my opening comments on the first article that is that anyone that has ever been subjected to statistics swears the subject off and spends the rest of their life avoiding the topic.
-Never the less, I still think a lot of people could learn something from the application of evidence and analysis to business decision making but I digress.
+I should have known better than to write on ‘sadistics’ and the responses of two articles on the subject validate my opening comments on the first article that is that anyone that has ever been subjected to statistics swears off the subject and spends the rest of their life avoiding the topic.
+The two articles on the topic share the dubious distinction of being among the least read on my blog.
+Never the less, I have and continue to argue that your ability to develop cognitive skill and apply evidence-based analysis to decision making will either launch or constrain your ability to advance your career.
 Here are a few articles that are looking for some love:

 This article was written in response to a question about severance packages.
 I endeavor to explain why I think severance packages are not only the right thing for an organization to do but they have become competitively necessary to recruit top talent.
 Unfortunately, when a hiring decision turns out to be an error or an executive engages in inappropriate behavior or activity, the severance package adds sting to the disruptive process of replacing the executive.

-I hope that this guide helps you to make the most efficient use of your time if you are interested in finding the content here that might be of value to you.
-If you are just looking for what I hope will be interesting reading, you can start from either end and read through the entire blog as time permits.
+I hope that this guide helps you to make the most efficient use of your time if you are interested in finding content here that might be of value to you.
 There is no order to the articles.
 They appear as they are published.
-With the exception of the two articles about sadistics, each posting is mutually exclusive of the others.
-Every time I get an idea, I start a draft.
-At any given time, I have about a dozen draft articles in various stages of completion.
-If you are interested in seeing me write on a topic of interest to you, please feel free to let me know.
-Some of my best performing articles were written to address someone’s question.
+Every time I get an idea, question or suggestion, I start a draft.
+At any given time, I have more than a dozen draft articles in various stages of completion.
+If you are interested in seeing me write on a topic of interest to you, let me know.
+Some of my best-performing articles were written to address someone’s question.